mehuaniket/lyricsar/README.md

    -it's bit complicate but i'm working on making command that simply run from anywhere

-   -i also describe project structure in ideastruct.md file
+   -i also describe all decision and ideas about projec in ideastruct.md file
+    i love to write this type of file.

 ####Contribution
 ----------------